 Thanks to the curated list of poetry in this program, many of the authors have now become familiar favorites.
 When reading other poetry books during our homeschool day, our ears readily perk up when we hear the names of some of our favorite poets like Lewis Carol, Robert Louis Stevenson, Alfred Lord Tennyson, and Christina Rossetti.
 We’re more apt to listen intently to their other works because we now think of them as friends.

 Vocabulary Expands Naturally

 A natural consequence of memorizing poetry is an expanded vocabulary.
-After completing Level One of the program, my kids can understand many new words simply by memorizing them in the context in which they are used.
-From the poems in Level One, my children now know and understand these words: commend, ingenious, notion, arrant, induced, relinquished, implore, voyage, penance, plague, persevere, crag, azure, lyric, and opportune.
-Since each level includes poems of increasing complexity, their vocabularies and ability to use these words in the proper context will continue to expand.
+My kids can understand many new words simply by memorizing them in the context in which they are used.
+Just from the poems in Level One, my children now know and understand these words: commend, ingenious, notion, arrant, induced, relinquished, implore, voyage, penance, plague, persevere, crag, azure, lyric, and opportune.
+Since each level includes poems of increasing complexity, their vocabularies and ability to use these words in the proper context continue to expand.

 You can’t get something out of a child’s brain that isn’t there to begin with.Andrew Pudewa, founder of the Institute for Excellence in Writing (IEW)

 Without Linguistic Development through Poetry Memorization, we would still be memorizing poetry sparingly and with no expectation of retaining any of it for the long term.
 Instead, we have set the standard high, and our children are rising to the occasion.

 Why memorize poetry?